src-d/blog/content/post/review-building-static-analysis-tools.md

 draft: true
 ---

-A recent paper with empirical research on the application of static code analysis tool caught my attention:
+A recent paper with empirical research on the application of static code analysis tools caught my attention:

 {{% tweet 988527557300568065 %}}